Frequently asked questions

 How much does sex therapy or sex coaching cost?

-A standard 60 minute individual session with Kass is $200 (inc GST) and a relationship/couples session is $265 (inc GST).
+A standard 60 minute individual session with Kass is $220 (inc GST) and a relationship/couples session is $295 (inc GST).
 A standard 60 minute session with Coby is $180 for individuals and $210 for relationship/couples sex therapy.

 Why is there a price difference between individual sex therapy and relationship sex therapy?

-How do i get my partner to come to couples sex therapy?
+How do I get my partner to come to couples sex therapy?

 The best outcomes of sexual support or relationship sex therapy happen without pressure and when everyone who is attending wants to be there.
 If you recognise that your relationship could benefit from your partner attending some sessions, lead with your feelings, why this feels important to you and the benefit you believe it could have on how you connect with each other.
 Get curious about how they feel about it and be open to what their concerns or fears might be.
 Most importantly, focus on talking about how you feel it could support you and your relationship.
 Steer clear from blame, judgement or expecting your partner to change.
 Pressure or ultimatums often push people further away from the support.